patrickisgreat/exacttargetlaravel/README.md

     composer update --dev

+Next, You will have to fill out your Client ID and Client Secret into the .env file included with this package AS WELL as the config.php file under "vendor/exacttarget/fuel-sdk-php/config.php".

 Now just write a use statement at the top of your Laravel project like so:

 	use digitaladditive\exacttargetlaravel\LaravelEtApi;